 The SecSi Sector region provides a secured data area containing a random, sixteen-byte electronic serial number (ESN).
 The system can access the SecSi Sector region by issuing the three-cycle Enter SecSi Sector command sequence.
 The device continues to access the SecSi Sector region until the system issues the four-cycle Exit SecSi Sector command sequence.
 The Exit SecSi Sector command sequence returns the device to normal operation.
-Table 14 shows the address and data requirements for both command sequences.
-See also "SecSiTM Sector (Security on Silicon) Flash Memory Region" for further information.
+The SecSi Sector is not accessible when the device is executing an Embedded Program or Embedded Erase algorithm.
+Table 13 shows the address and data requirements for both command sequences.
+See also "SecSiTM (Secured Silicon) Sector Flash Memory Region" for further information.
+Note that the ACC function and unlock bypass modes are not available when the SecSi Sector is enabled.